- What is Mine Exploration?

 - Do you provide transport?

-- I want to learn about Cornish Mining History!
+- I want to learn more about Cornish Mining History!

-There are lots of ways to learn more about Cornish mines.
-The Cornwall Records Office in Redruth has a fantastic resource of books and manuscripts which is thoroughly recommended for a rainy day of your stay.
-If you wish to purchase a book, Allen Buckley’s “The Story of Mining in Cornwall” will make a hardened historian from the greatest novice.
+There are lots of other ways to learn more about Cornish mines.
+Kresen Kernow, the Cornwall Records Office in Redruth, has a fantastic resource of books and manuscripts which is thoroughly recommended for a rainy day of your stay.
+If you wish to purchase a book, Allen Buckley’s “The Story of Mining in Cornwall” will make a hardened historian out of the greatest novice.

 Digitally, the online resources of Aditnow.co.uk, Mindat.org and Wikipedia are great springboards to learn more.
 And of course, CornwallUnderground.co.uk hosts much of interest here under the information tab.